 I chose to use Private Internet Access on my iOS, macOS, and Windows devices.
 They claim to log very little about what their customers access, allow a good number of devices connected at once, have a lot of available servers, and are a great deal at $40/year.
 Installation was very easy, and it automatically connects to their VPN whenever I turn any device on.
 On my mobile devices, it seamlessly handles any transitions between cellular and wi-fi networks, and maintains a permanent connection.
-I did have my Windows PC completely crash a couple of times, though I haven’t yet narrowed that down to an incompatibility with a certain driver.
 Everything works very well.

 My biggest caveat for Private Internet Access: they’re under United States jurisdiction, and they aren’t very transparent about who runs or owns the business.
 (Their corporate address is a coworking space just next to Union Station in Denver, so points for a Colorado business, perhaps?)
 I would probably advise something else for activists or people more concerned about a snooping government than a snooping ISP.